 Dr. Smiley-Walters also has expertise in small mammal ecology and has served as an American Society of Mammalogists (ASM) – American Institute of Biological Science Public Policy Fellow in DC.
 She currently is the Chair of ASM’s Student Science Policy Award committee.
 Dr. Smiley-Walters maintained an interest in pedagogy and, as a graduate student, served on a departmental curriculum committee and helped revise biology lab manuals.
 Sarah earned her Ph.D. from The Ohio State University, an M.S. from the University of South Florida, and dual B.S. degrees from Florida State University.

-Craig Lind has served as the Brown Teacher-Scholar Fellow in Ecology since January 2015.
+Craig Lind served as the Brown Teacher-Scholar Fellow in Ecology 2015-2016.
 As part of his fellowship as a Stetson teacher-scholar, Dr. Lind worked alongside undergraduates and with Terence Farrell, Brown Fellow and professor of biology, to investigate the interactive effects of season, environmental stressors, and energetic status on hormone production, behavior, and immune function in Pygmy Rattlesnakes.
 In addition to teaching undergraduate biology courses, Lind was selected as a 2016 Brown Innovation Fellow, a yearlong learning community focused on examining and adapting innovative approaches to teaching and learning practices.

 Dr. Lind studies the physiological ecology of reptiles.
 His research aims to elucidate endocrine mechanisms linking environmental variables and trait expression in vertebrates.
 He earned his Ph.D. from the University of Arkansas, M.S. from California Polytechnic State University, and B.S. from the University of Illinois.